 Depending on the size of your organization, you could have one compliance officer or several.
 Regardless, those in charge of the compliance program must have the authority to enforce the rules and hold staff at all levels accountable.

 They also need direct access to the company’s governing body, which may include senior management or the board of directors.

 Access to senior management and authority to enforce rules is essential when potential compliance issues come up, empowering your officers to respond quickly.

 But communication goes both ways.
 It’s important for the governing body to regularly assess the effectiveness of the corporate compliance program.

 Corporate compliance is about fostering a workplace culture that values integrity and ethical conduct.

 This starts at the top.

-Leaders should also welcome employee input, stressing that employees won’t be punished for reporting unlawful or unethical behavior.
+Company leaders should encourage employee input, emphasizing that they won’t be punished for reporting unlawful or unethical behavior.

-In its checklist for evaluating corporate compliance programs, the Department of Justice suggests asking the following questions:
+The Department of Justice created a checklist for evaluating corporate compliance programs and suggest asking the following questions: